 During my graduate work I became very frustrated with the cost and complication of moveable microdrives.
 When I arrived in Princeton, I researched a design for a cheap and easy to build design.
 I found a design based on a bic pen.
 I heavily modified the design, and after several iterations and feedback from lab members, we have a very light, very cheap moveable microdrive that has been used to successfully record from many thousands of neurons in the Brody lab, including individual animals with hundreds of single units over the course of months.
 The details of the design and the surgical techniques that result in months of viable recording are being written up as a methods paper.

 MATLAB is the programming environment of choice in the Brody Lab (and really neuroscience).
 I have written thousands of lines of MATLAB code and it is certainly the programming language that I am currently most fluent in.
 MATLAB has obvious benefits.
 As an interpreted language where a matrix is a primitive data type, development for analysis of data is extremely fast.
 There are thousands of built in functions and features that allow the quick visualization of data.
 It is fairly easy to read and debug.
 However, there are lots of things not to like about MATLAB.
 First, it is expensive and proprietary.
 Many people in the scientific community prefer the FOSS R or Python with SciPy, NumPy and MatplotLib.
-I have had a little bit of exposure to R and Python, but I would not say that I am fluent in either language.
+I recently became more acquainted with R and knitR, specifically to use the lme4 package for generalized linear mixed models.
+I have had a little bit of exposure to Python as well, but I would not say that I am fluent in either language.

 Shell scripts and Unix commands